Reexamine the dark matter scenario accounting for the positron excess in a new cosmic ray propagation model

 The field of CR propagation has recently witnessed substantial progress owing to several observations.
 The identification of TeV halos around some middle-aged pulsars has unveiled diffusion coefficients in the vicinity of these pulsars that are more than two orders of magnitude lower than the galactic average~\cite{Fang:2022fof,HAWC:2017kbo,Hooper:2017gtd,LHAASO:2021crt}.
-Moreover, the spatial magnetic-energy spectrum within the Galaxy suggests that the intensity of magnetic field turbulence within the galactic disk surpasses that found in the halo~\cite{hanObservingInterstellarIntergalactic2017}, which implies a significant reduction in the diffusion coefficient within the Galactic disk.
+Moreover, the spatial magnetic-energy spectrum within the Galaxy suggests that the intensity of magnetic field turbulence within the galactic disk surpasses that found in the halo~\cite{hanObservingInterstellarIntergalactic2017}, which implies a significant reduction in the diffusion coefficient within the Galactic disk\footnote{ The assertion in Ref.~\cite{hanObservingInterstellarIntergalactic2017} regarding stronger magnetic turbulence in the Galactic disk only pertains to larger scales, which are not directly translate to efficient cosmic ray scattering at smaller scales.
+Thus, the suggested reduction in the diffusion coefficient within the Galactic disk is speculative and requires further empirical investigation.}.
 Collectively, these findings indicate that the diffusion coefficient in the Galactic disk could be significantly smaller than that of the Galactic halo, thereby challenging the assumption of homogeneous diffusion embedded in conventional CR propagation models.

 To address this issue, a spatial-dependent diffusion model, encompassing a slow-diffusion disk (SDD) proximate to the Galactic plane, has been proposed in a previous investigation~\cite{Zhao:2021yzf}.
 This model explains the observed spectral hardening of CRs at several hundreds of GeV energies, as reported by many experiments, including ATIC-2~\cite{Panov:2006kf, Panov:2009iih}, CREAM~\cite{Ahn:2010gv, Yoon:2017qjx}, PAMELA~\cite{PAMELA:2011mvy}, and AMS-02~\cite{AMS:2015azc, AMS:2015tnn}.
 Additionally, the model presents a plausible resolution for the relatively low magnitude of local CR anisotropy~\cite{Blasi:2011fm, Ahlers:2016rox} and addresses other related concerns.
 It is also found that the SDD model exhibited a higher prediction of secondary positrons compared to the conventional diffusive-reacceleration model due to the higher concentration of electrons/positrons in the disk.
 Therefore, it is pertinent to explore whether the excess can be solely attributed to DM annihilation within the framework of the SDD model.